charleymroberts/ecommerce/README.md

 - If online customers can’t quickly find what they want, they will navigate away and look elsewhere

-Address by: making sure search, filters and category layout are effective and make it easy to find information
+    - Address by: making sure search functions, filters and category layout are effective and make it easy to find information

 - If you offer customers too much choice, it can get overwhelming and they might not make a purchase

-Address by: Don’t over-clutter things.
+  -   Address by: Don’t over-clutter things.
 Online supermarkets tend to be bad for this, especially on home pages.

 - There are two main ways to increase sales: increase the number of customers, and increase the amount of items each customer buys per visit

-Incresing the number of customers: consider SEO at all stages.
+    - Increasing the number of customers: consider SEO at all stages.

-Increasing the spend per visit: find ways to upsell, such as the 'similar products you might like' section suggesting additional products at the bottom of product pages
+    - Increasing the spend per visit: find ways to upsell, such as the 'Products you might also like...' section suggesting additional products at the bottom of product pages

 ### Market research